Working as a remote worker for an employer

 Advantages of remote working as an employee

-- Better working conditions – because you are remote working you can organise your workspace as to how you like it.
-You don’t have to fit in with other staff who maybe like the radiator on full all year round, or others who like the window wide open in the depths of winter!
+- Better working conditions – because you are remote working you can organize your workspace as to how you like it.
+You don’t have to fit in with other staff who maybe like the radiator on full all year round.
+Or others who like the window wide open in the depths of winter!

 - Technology connects – Whatever platform you use (Zoom, Skype, Google Teams, etc.) there is a multitude of ways to remain connected to the outside world.
 TeamViewer, Remote PC, etc. also offer remote access to your equipment if you need critical input from an IT department.